dipnarayan501/CNN/README.md

 ## Visualization Guided backprogation

-For the visualization of Guided Backpropgation we have made a function `guided_backprop`.
-To run it for visualizing the guided backpropagation of 10 images

-7.Guided Backprogation (You can simply run the cell)
+7.Guided Backprogation , test_image prediction(You can simply run the cell as it is properly commented)
 ```python

 ```
-To run it for visualizing the guided backpropagation of 10 images

 ---
 ```python coding